gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/README.md

 This project aims to implement a High Speed USB device using the Lattice Semiconductor ECP5 FPGA coupled with a FT2232HQ operating in synchronous FIFO mode.
 An [extension board](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO_EXT) was developed to help validate the design.

 ## Block Diagram
-The diagram below will help you understand the architecture of the solution and help you navigate the source code a bit easier.
+The diagram below will help you understand the software architecture of the solution and help you navigate the Verilog and C source code a bit easier.

 ![Block Diagram](block_diagram.jpg)